 About Dr. Pizzagalli

-Pizzagalli is the founding director of the Center for Depression, Anxiety and Stress Research, director of the McLean Imaging Center, director of the Laboratory for Translational and Affective Neuroscience, and director of research for the Center of Excellence in Depression and Anxiety Disorders at McLean Hospital.
+Pizzagalli is the founding director of the Center for Depression, Anxiety and Stress Research, director of the McLean Imaging Center, director of the Laboratory for Translational and Affective Neuroscience, and director of research for the Division of Depression and Anxiety Disorders at McLean Hospital.
 He is a professor of psychiatry at Harvard Medical School.
 Pizzagalli is an internationally known expert on the neurobiology of depression and has made major contributions toward the identification of biomarkers of depression and treatment response.

 The main goals of Pizzagalli’s research are to improve our understanding of the psychological, environmental, and neurobiological factors associated with mood disorders, in particular major depression.
 To this end, he integrates behavioral, electrophysiological, neuroimaging, and molecular genetics approaches to investigate three important aspects of depression: anhedonia (loss of pleasure), increased stress sensitivity, and executive function deficits.